example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

 ### From theory to practice

-Based on these principles I've started to work on some sample proof of concepts.
+Based on these principles I've started to work on some sample **proof of concepts**.

 The first attempt was with [Apache](https://github.com/example42/puppet-apache/tree/4.x), here we have a very compact main class with a few general purpose parameters and no resource directly managed:

     class apache (
+      # Manage presence
       Variant[Boolean,String] $ensure           = present,

-      # How apache is installed.
-Tiny Puppet is used in the default class
+      # The name of the class that manages apache installation.
+Tiny Puppet is used here by default
       String                  $install_class    = '::apache::install::tp',

       # A single hash to override the module general configuration settings (names, paths...)
       Hash                    $settings         = { },

-      # This is tp specific as for the settings param, allows to use a custom module for the (tp) data
+      # The name of the module to use for tiny puppet data
       String[1]               $data_module      = 'apache',

-      # Useful, module wide, default behaviors.
-These can be referenced in any module's class or define:
+      # Here follow some useful, module wide, default behaviors.
+      # These can be referenced in any module's class or define.

       # If to restart services when changes occur:
       Boolean                 $auto_restart       = true,

-      # If to automatically apply default configurations:
+      # If to automatically apply default configurations (if present):
       Boolean                 $auto_conf          = false,

-      # If to automatically apply prerequisites resources, when needed
+      # If to automatically add prerequisites resources (repos, users, packages...) when needed:
-      Boolean                 $auto_prerequisites = true,
+      Boolean                 $auto_prerequisites = false,

-I wanted to reproduce the behavior of the current apache example42 module, adding defines for manage virtual hosts, modules and configuration fragments.
+I wanted to reproduce the behavior of the current apache example42 module, adding defines to manage virtual hosts, modules and configuration files.

-They were easy and quick to write, also thanks to Tiny Puppet features and the choice to use the main class as the module's general entry point:
+They were easy and quick to write, also thanks to Tiny Puppet features and the choice to use the main class as the module's general entry point for variables:

     define apache::vhost (
       Variant[Boolean,String] $ensure           = '',